 -

-See more information about Brussels Midi station including station layout, places to eat & drink or buy food.
+See more about Brussels Midi station including station layout, places to eat & drink or buy food.

 -